HelloChatterbox/dev_documentation/docs/skill-development/language-support/using-nice-date-and-time-functions-for-your-language.md

 # Configuring some of the “nice” functions for a language

-The following functions are used to convert a Python datetime to a pronounceable string, for a given language [please refer to the Mycroft API documentation](http://mycroft-core.readthedocs.io/en/stable/))
+The following functions are used to convert a Python datetime to a pronounceable string, for a given language [please refer to the Chatterbox API documentation](http://chatterbox-core.readthedocs.io/en/stable/))

 * ```nice_date(dt, lang='en-us', now=None)```
 * ```nice_date_time(dt, lang='en-us', now=None, use_24hour=False, use_ampm=False)```